SAP-samples/abap-cheat-sheets/18_Dynpro.md

   <summary>Expand to see explanations of the executable example</summary>
   <!-- -->
   <br>
-Th example demonstrates dynpro-related statements.
+The example demonstrates dynpro-related statements.
 In the dynpros, you can select various options for checking out the effect of the syntax.
 It covers the following aspects:

 - Dynpro flow logic and related statements (`MODULE`, `FIELD`, `CHAIN`/`ENDCHAIN`, `LOOP`/`ENDLOOP`, `CALL SUBSCREEN`)